DataEzz/DataEzz/README.md

-# [Your Name]'s Data Science Portfolio
+# Ajit Singhs Data Science Portfolio

 ## About Me

 I am a dedicated data science enthusiast with a strong foundation in SQL, Python, and various data analysis tools.
-Currently pursuing [your degree] at [your university], I am passionate about leveraging data to derive meaningful insights and solve real-world problems.
+Currently pursuing B.Tech at Mumbai University I am passionate about leveraging data to derive meaningful insights and solve real-world problems.

 ## Skills